pdwaggoner/pdwaggoner.github.io/README.md

 ## Welcome!

-My name is Philip Waggoner, and I am a Data Architect at the Data Intensive Social Science Center at Yale University.
+My name is Philip Waggoner, and I am a Data Architect at the [Data Intensive Social Science Center](https://dissc.yale.edu/){:target="_blank"} at Yale University.

 > Throughout my work, regardless of the context, I've maintained a deep commitment to open source software development and open science.